syphon-lang/syphon/docs/built-ins.md

 - hash

-Gives you the representation of the hashable value, if unhashable returns a none value
+Gives you the number representation of the hashable value, if unhashable returns a none value

 ```
 hash(5) # 5